osirislab/awesome-rust-security/README.md

 # Contributing

 Make a pull request if you are interested in adding more to this list!
+All contributions are appreciated.